If your old roof is leaking beyond repair, replacing it with a shingle roof remains the most popular and cost effective option.

 Average Roof Replacement Cost:

 Across the US, the average price for roof shingles is $3.20 – 3.40 per square foot, including materials and installation.
 This is equivalent to $320 – 340 per roof square (1 roof square = 100 sq.ft.)

 On the lower end of the price spectrum, its possible to install a basic 3-tab shingles roof for as little as $2.60 per square foot or $260 per square.

 You can use Roof Shingles Calculator to get a more accurate estimate for your home.

-The two most popular shingle styles are 3-Tab and Architectural (laminated).
+Most homeowners install either 3-Tab or Architectural (laminated) shingles.
 These as well as premium varieties are made by multiple manufacturers in US and Canada.
-The largest are: GAF / ELK, CertainTeed, Owens Corning, Tamko, IKO, and Atlas.
+The largest shingle manufacturers are:

 Read our comparison guide on Timberline vs Landmark to get a better sense of what will work for your house.